Filters

 The US is experiencing such a situation right now, and, as a result, political leaders need to think carefully about using otherwise innocuous language that may push people toward violence, and everyone with influence should denounce Dangerous Speech when they see it.
 Unfortunately, condemnation of Dangerous Speech usually comes only from people who disagree politically with the speaker, and often immediately after an attack takes place, when little is known about who carried it out and why.

 For example, after former Democratic congresswoman Gabrielle Giffords was shot in 2011, a sheriff who knew and admired her immediately blamed former Republican vice-presidential nominee Sarah Palin, who had previously published a photo with crosshairs over Giffords’ district (which Palin’s political action committee was “targeting” for a Republican takeover in the 2010 election).
-The claim that this image motivated the attacker was widely circulated but ultimately unsubstantiated
+The claim that this image motivated the attacker was widely circulated but ultimately unsubstantiated.

 Screenshot of the image circulated by Sarah Palin's political action committee